auth0-sandbox/auth0-application-development/module02-instructions.md

 1. Secure the API with access tokens.
 1. Obtain and use access tokens in the application.

-## Define the Acme Backend API and Permissions
+## Part 1: Define the Acme Backend API and Permissions

 Juggling permissions is a three-way negotiation between the API, the identity provider, and the application.